chinmayhegde/fodl/_posts/2022-01-18-representation01.md

   The result follows.
 {:.proof}

+In fact, the above result holds for any activation function $\Psi$ that is not a polynomial.
 Really, we didn't do much here.
 Since the "information content" in $n$ labels has dimension $n$, we can extract any arbitrary basis (written in the form of neurons) and write down the expansion of the labels in terms of this basis.
-In fact, the above result holds for any activation function $\Psi$ that is not a polynomial.
+Since this approach may be a bit abstract, let's give an alternate *constructive* proof.

+**Proof**{:label #MemorizationBasicProof2}
+  This proof can be attributed to Zhang et al.[^zhang]. **COMPLETE**.
+{:.proof}

 ### Optimal capacity bounds